RAF Scampton: Met Office meteorological data

 The record high at Scampton peaked at 39.9 C in the afternoon of 19 July 2022 during the 2022 United Kingdom heat wave, beating not only the previous local record of 35.1 C from a three-day heatwave on 26 July 2019, but also the former national record of 38.7 C, also from July 2019.

 The absolute minimum temperature of -15.6 C was recorded on 7 December 2010, during the record-breaking winter of 2010–11 in Great Britain and Ireland.
 In a year, 48.98 nights register an air frost.

 The length of the day varies extremely over the course of the year at Scampton.
 The shortest day may have 7 hours and 30 minutes of daylight, and the longest as much as 17 hours of daylight.
 The earliest sunrise is at around 4:30 am in June, and the latest sunrise is at 8:30 am in December.
 The earliest sunset is at 3:30 pm in December, and the latest is at 9:30 pm in June.
 Daylight saving time (DST) is observed at Scampton, starting in the spring, lasting about 7 months, and ending in the autumn.

 Winters are generally cool with little temperature variation.
 Heavy snow is rare but snow usually falls at least once each winter.
 Spring and autumn can be pleasant.

-Based Units

-Current flying and notable non-flying units stationed at RAF Scampton.